 This is the perfect time to add a load of compost or fertilizer, such as worm castings, to your soil so they can soak in and feed your soil throughout the winter for next years garden.
 Now would also be the time to till leaves or other amendments into your garden, so that by Spring much of the decomposing is done.

-5. Cover your Garden
+5. Cover Your Garden

-6. Clean up and Sharpen Garden Tools
+6. Clean Up and Sharpen Garden Tools

 Over the course of the gardening year, tools can become quite dirty and dull.
 Now is the time to clean them up and sharpen any that have become dull.
 A light coat of mineral oil will protect them through the winter.
 Change the oil in your rototiller and add Sta-bil Fuel Stabilizer to the gas.
 Sta-Bil Storage Fuel Stabilizer keeps fuel fresh for quick easy starts after storage.